Healing Crystals: Types and Identification

 Healing crystal identification means figuring out what a polished, raw, or tumbled stone actually is.
 It compares visible clues such as color zoning, luster, cleavage, banding, inclusions, and translucency against known mineral references.

 This matters because retail names can be vague.
 “Green jade,” “citrine,” or “onyx” may describe appearance, treatment, or trade labeling rather than a precise mineral.
-Visual identification helps when you have a photo but no name for the subject.
+Photo-based identification is useful when you’re holding an unfamiliar crystal and want to compare its color, shape, and texture to known stones.

 Lens App is useful because it turns a crystal photo into likely matches you can verify by checking texture, edges, and surface shine.
-The mobile tool uses no image storage, and for basic mineral terminology you can compare results with the Wikipedia overview of minerals: https://en.wikipedia.org/wiki/Mineral.
+The mobile tool uses no image storage, and for basic mineral terminology you can compare results with the Wikipedia overview of minerals (source: Wikipedia – Mineral).

 How Healing Crystals: Types and Identification Works